You are using an unsupported version of Internet Explorer! Please update your browser or switch the compatibility mode to a newer version.

 About the Degree

-The Master's in Organizational Leadership is an interdisciplinary degree which builds on your experience as a member of society interacting with a wide variety of institutions to learn how to effectively develop others and accomplish organizational goals.
+The Master of Science in Organizational Leadership is an interdisciplinary degree which builds on your experience as a member of society interacting with a wide variety of institutions to learn how to effectively develop others and accomplish organizational goals.
 Members of a society conduct their daily lives engaged with their educational, political, cultural, religious, commercial, familial, community and governmental organizations.
 These organizations require effective and flexible leaders and followers to enable members to adapt to inevitable change and maintain a well-functioning society.

 In the M.S. in Organizational Leadership program, you will engage in courses and subjects that will enable you to acquire the analytical and practical skills necessary to effectively participate in a wide range of society's organizations.
 You will learn and practice how leaders recognize opportunity and motivate individuals and groups, and how and why followers choose people to lead them.
 To provide you with a deeper understanding of how leaders and followers accomplish and adapt, you will study the theories and strategies of leadership, conflict negotiation, critical thinking, and ethics and change, as well as managing information and technology, and analyzing human behavior in cultural contexts.